Abdul-Mukit/abdul-mukit.github.io/_projects/project_mujin_ai_vision.md

 ---

 #### Introduced AI Vision System for Robotic Depalletization [@Mujin](https://mujin-corp.com/depalletizing/)
-* Developed and deployed the first deep learning assisted robotic vision system for depalletizing applications.
+* Developed and deployed Mujin's first deep learning-assisted robotic vision system for depalletization applications.
-* Developed, trained, and deployed an instance segmentation model using PyTorch and ONNX to production.
+* Trained, optimized, and deployed an instance segmentation model, outperforming Mujin's geometry-based vision system’s mAP by 60% and detection speed by 800%
-* Developed 6-DoF pose estimation and geometric vision pipeline using OpenCV and Point Cloud Library.
+* Collected, distilled, and annotated a large warehouse dataset of 20,000 images.
+CVAT, Datumaro, SAM, and Voxel51 were used to optimize data and annotations carefully.
-* Optimized vision system to run on CPU at 2-FPS and integrated with robotic system enabling 700 picks per hour.
+* Developed an auto-annotation software to generate ground truth segmentation datasets with 94% mAP automatically.

 #### Package Condition Sensitive Point Cloud Filtering
 * Implemented package condition (damaged or tilted) estimation algorithm for cardboard boxes and packs of cans.